Rick-Matsukura/USGI-Data-Processing/README.md

 # Batch and Micro-batch Processing with Pandas, Spark, and Spark Streaming

 This repository contains scripts for performing batch processing with Pandas and Apache Spark, as well as micro-batch processing using Spark Streaming.
-The repository also includes a `docker-compose.yml` file to set up a executing environment with distributed computing implementation using Docker.
+The repository also includes a `docker-compose.yml` file to set up a executing environment with distributed computing implementation, also allowing to output the graph interactively on Jupyter-Notebook environment on Docker.

 ## Contents